Millennial lender Upstart just raised $32.5 million to license its tech to other companies

 TC: How do you market to this demographic?

 DG: Our approach is predominately digital.
-Our borrow is typically online, so [we advertise on] Facebook and Google; we have high marks on the [personal finance platform] Credit Karma.
+Our borrower is typically online, so [we advertise on] Facebook and Google; we have high marks on the [personal finance platform] Credit Karma.
 We still do some some offline direct mail; our industry is dominated by it.
 But we don’t do nearly as much as others.

-TC: What are you default rates?
+TC: What are your default rates?
 Do you share those publicly?

 What’s really interest about this effect of applying machine learning and modern data science is that you are lowering rates for people.
 The more you can avoid lending to people who will default, the lower the interest rates that everybody else pays.